luigibonati/ase/doc/ase/calculators/calculators.rst

        error if the restart file is missing or broken.
    label: str
        Name used for all files.
 May contain a directory.
-   atoms: Atoms object
-       Optional Atoms object to which the calculator will be attached.
-When restarting, atoms will get its positions and unit-cell updated from file.
    command: str
        Command used to start calculation.
 This will override any value in an :envvar:`ASE_ABC_COMMAND` environment variable.